Our values guide the way we work. They act as a reminder of what matters to us as an organisation.

 Creativity - We engage audiences through exciting music, made and shared in creative ways

-Barry has over 10 year’s experience developing, strengthening and leading social enterprise and third-sector arts organisations and is respected as an authority on accessible music technology.
+Barry has a wealth of experience developing, strengthening and leading social enterprise and third-sector arts organisations and is respected as an authority on accessible music technology.

 Ben Waller (he/him)